japila-books/spark-sql-internals/docs/spark-sql-CatalogTablePartition.md

 ====
 `toLinkedHashMap` is used when:

-* `DescribeTableCommand` logical command is <<spark-sql-LogicalPlan-DescribeTableCommand.adoc#run, executed>> (with the link:spark-sql-LogicalPlan-DescribeTableCommand.adoc#isExtended[isExtended] flag on and a non-empty link:spark-sql-LogicalPlan-DescribeTableCommand.adoc#partitionSpec[partitionSpec]).
+* `DescribeTableCommand` logical command is <<spark-sql-LogicalPlan-DescribeTableCommand.md#run, executed>> (with the spark-sql-LogicalPlan-DescribeTableCommand.md#isExtended[isExtended] flag on and a non-empty spark-sql-LogicalPlan-DescribeTableCommand.md#partitionSpec[partitionSpec]).

 * `CatalogTablePartition` is requested for either a <<simpleString, simple>> or a <<toString, catalog>> text representation
 ====